10 Best Things to Do in Kirkenes, Norway (+ Top Experiences!)

 This small Italian-style eatery is located in what looks like an old gas station (that I think still operates around back!) and it serves freshly baked pastries and focaccia bread.

-While I absolutely love bread in Norway, it was cool supporting a newer place with a different concept.
+While I absolutely love bread in Norway, it was cool to support a newer place with a different concept.

-The focaccia sandwich (was a bacon one) and cinnamon bun were tasty and worth the short trek over there from the hotel.
+The focaccia sandwich (which was a bacon one) and cinnamon bun were tasty and worth the short trek over there from the hotel.

 Address: Kielland Torkildsens G7, 9900 Kirkenes